 The season of pumpkins is here.
-I have began the process of pulling out pumpkin resources for my students, but I am waiting a while before I pull out the Halloween resources.
+I have begun the process of pulling out pumpkin resources for my students, but I am waiting a while before I pull out the Halloween resources.
 Read on for some of our favorite pumpkin books and a math freebie!

 This post may contain affiliate links, which means if you click on one of the product links and make a purchase, I’ll receive a small commission.
 You will never infer a fee or charge for this.

 - How Many Seeds in a Pumpkin?